spacetelescope/jwst/docs/jwst/straylight/reference.rst

 Reference File
 ==============
-The default algorithm in the MIRI MRS stray-light correction step uses information from the 'regions' reference file that was loaded into the meta data of the input image  by the assign_wcs step.
+The default algorithm  in the MIRI MRS stray-light correction step uses information contained in the  meta data of the input image which maps each pixels to a slice the regions between the slices.
+This information is loaded from a reference file into the meta data by the assign_wcs step.
 There is an option to use a more simplistic algorithm that uses  stray-light mask reference file.

 CRDS Selection Criteria